skip to main content

 What happens if something is detected on my screening exam?

 Lung cancer typically occurs in the form of a lung nodule, an area of abnormal tissue within the lung.
-Most nodules (more than 95%) do not represent cancer.
-Instead, they represent areas of scarring in the lung from prior infection or small lymph nodes.
+Most nodules (more than 95%) are not cancer.
 If your LDCT scan detects a nodule larger than a certain size, your doctor will likely recommend a follow-up LDCT scan several months later to check that the nodule does not change in size.
-If the nodule grows or is suspicious, your doctor may recommend further evaluation with a more advanced imaging study such as a contrast-enhanced CT or and/or removal of a small piece of the nodule (called a lung biopsy).
-A pathologist can analyze the cells from the biopsy under a microscope to determine whether the nodule is malignant (cancerous) or benign.
+If the nodule grows or looks suspicious, your doctor may recommend further evaluation with a contrast-enhanced CT and/or removal of a small piece of the nodule (called a lung biopsy).
+A pathologist can analyze the cells from the biopsy under a microscope to determine whether the nodule is malignant (cancerous) or benign (non-cancerous).
 See the Needle Biopsy of the Lung page for more information.

 If the nodule is cancerous, your doctor may recommend additional blood and imaging tests to determine the stage of the tumor.
 The imaging tests usually include additional CT scanning of the body and may include a bone scan or a PET/CT scan.
 Treatment options and expected results depend on the stage of the tumor.
 For detailed information regarding treatments see the Lung Cancer Treatment page.